The Corniche Doha – Qatar’s Tranquil Beachside Boulevard

 - A 15-minute walk or a short taxi ride to the southern end of the Corniche.

 The Metro makes reaching Doha’s scenic shoreline effortless, with Corniche Station providing direct access to the waterfront.
-Learn more about routes, timings, and travel tips in our detailed guide on Qatar Metro.
+To plan your metro journey effectively, don’t forget to check our guide on Doha Metro Timings.

 By Taxi: